 Contact materials, engagement and incentives

 From the 2010 AGS, the same 2009 protocols surrounding contacting students and graduates regarding the AGS are in place.
-These protocols are outlined in the AGS Manual (2010 yet to be released, but there are no changes planned), along with an example letter or email wording for initial distribution of instruments, and example follow-up text.
+These protocols are outlined in the AGS Manual, along with an example letter or email wording for initial distribution of instruments, and example follow-up text.

 Engagement and encouraging returns